Mrtn-Omwenga/spectral-lantern/README.md

 4. ```
    ////////////////////////////////////////////////////////////////////////
-   ////Third, we can  to interact with the LoanPositionManager contract////
+   ////Third, we need to interact with the LoanPositionManager contract////
    ////////////////////////////////////////////////////////////////////////
    ```
    1. There is a bug that need to be fix

 5. ```
    ////////////////////////////////////////////////////////////////////////
-   ///Four, we can  to interact with the Treasury contract/////////////////
+   ///Four, we need to interact with the Treasury contract/////////////////
    ////////////////////////////////////////////////////////////////////////
    ```
    1. call the withdraw function to withdraw the collateral fee, perfect!!!